Time I: Background

 A studio trailer was posted to the Nuclear Blast YouTube channel on 4 July 2012, revealing the release date of Time I to be 19 October 2012 in Europe and 22 October 2012 in North America.

 On 17 October 2012, the album was made available for streaming on the band's website.

 Time II was tentatively planned for release at an unknown date in 2013, but had suffered many delays and was not released until 30 August 2024.

 Music

 Concerning the album and potential Japanese influence, Jari Mäenpää stated in a 2004 interview, "Right now I'm exploring some Japanese style melodies, so beautiful and magical.
 You can probably hear some in the next album."
 The introduction track is confirmed to have Japanese influence.

 Track listing

 ^{1} Limited edition contains a hidden track (03:50) after the last track.
-This contains acappella parts reminiscent of the hidden track on the limited editions of the first two Ensiferum albums.
+This contains a cappella parts reminiscent of the hidden track on the limited editions of the first two Ensiferum albums.